Bondage Rope Tying 101

 The overhand knot is a simple knot that forms the basis of many other knots.
 To tie an overhand knot, pass one end of the rope over the other and feed it up through the loop, pulling firmly on both ends to tighten.

 This knot can be used alone for essential wrist or ankle ties where some degree of movement is desired.
+However, its applications in bondage go beyond these basics:

 The Reef Knot